-4. The Designated Play Monitor and/or Director/Field Commissioner shall confer with the Head Coach as to all players' participation per SIYFL Operating By-Laws Article VII, Section B, #13 (Minimum Playing Time Rule) near the four-minute mark in the 2nd and 4th quarters.
+- 4. ALL GRADES will start their offense on their own 30 yard line at the beginning of each half, after a successful field goal, or after any extra point(s) attempt (except for ONSIDE play). - 5.
+The Designated Play Monitor and/or Director/Field Commissioner shall confer with the Head Coach as to all players' participation per SIYFL Operating By-Laws Article VII, Section B, #13 (Minimum Playing Time Rule) near the four-minute mark in the 2nd and 4th quarters.
 The Designated Play Monitor must determine if any player has not met the required playing time and if needed, request that those players not meeting the required playing time be inserted into the game as soon as possible.
 The Designated Play Monitor and/or League Director/Field Commissioner can have the game stopped at this point, if deemed necessary, to ensure players are inserted into the game as soon as possible.
 Coach can be ejected from the game for "unsportsmanlike behavior" and face further game suspensions by the League.

-Note 1: ALL grade levels will have 2-minute quarter breaks, 5-minute half time, and 3 timeouts per half.
+Note 1: ALL grade levels will have 2-minute guarter breaks, 5-minute half time, and 3 timeouts per half.

-- 5. X-Man Rule: All players exceeding the maximum ball carrying weight must play a defensive or offensive line position.
+- 6. X-Man Rule: All players exceeding the maximum ball carrying weight must play a defensive or offensive line position.
 These players will be referred to as an "X-Man player".
 These players are required to wear a League provided orange wristband during all games. - a.
-X-Man players are not allowed on the kickoff, kickoff return, or safety special teams. - b.
+X-Man players are not allowed on safety special teams in 7th and 8th grade. - b.
 All X-Man players must be on the line of scrimmage prior to or at the snap of the ball; offensive X-Man must be set at snap of ball and can be in a 2 point stance, defensive X-Man must be in a 3 or 4 point stance; and any part of the player's body must be in the Free Blocking Zone prior to and at the snap of the ball.